nourijp/chihaya/_posts/2018-01-01-Sami-Yusuf.md

 {% include image_full.html imageurl="/images/posts/
 SamiYusuf1.jpeg" title="" caption="" %}

-Here are a list of some other noteworthy songs of his:
+Here are a list of some other noteworthy songs by Sami Yusuf (Click on the links to watch the videos):

 <ul><li> <a href="https://www.youtube.com/watch?v=FKV2oeS4vw8"> Forgotten Promisses</a></li>
   <li> <a href="https://www.youtube.com/watch?v=kHl_TihFnS8">You Came to Me</a></li>